Using the JDBC Driver

 Servlets and JSPs

 Servlets and JSPs are run in a servlet/JSP engine such as Tomcat.
 The classpath must be set according to the servlet/JSP engine documentation.
 Just setting the classpath in the operating system will not work.
 Some servlet/JSP engines provide setup screens that you can use to set the classpath of the engine.
 In that situation, you must append the correct JDBC Driver JAR file to the existing engine classpath and restart the engine.
-In other situations, you can deploy the driver by copying sqljdbc.jar or sqljdbc4.jar to a specific directory, such as lib, during engine installation.
+In other situations, you can deploy the driver by copying sqljdbc.jar, sqljdbc4.jar, or sqljdbc41.jar to a specific directory, such as lib, during engine installation.
 The engine driver classpath can also be specified in an engine specific configuration file.

 Enterprise Java Beans